toqeerehsan/mtl-parsing-urdu/README.md

-# Multi-task Learning for Joint Grammatical and Semantic Parsing in Low-resource Settings
+# Multi-Task Learning by using Contextualized Word Representations for Syntactic Parsing of a Morphologically Rich Language

 This repository contains code, models, and data for the paper:

 **Multi-Task Learning by using Contextualized Word Representations for Syntactic Parsing of a Morphologically-rich Language**
 *Toqeer Ehsan, Miriam Butt, Sarmad Hussain, Hassan Alhuzali and Ali Al-Laith*
-Submitted in *PLOS ONE*, 2025
+Published in *PLOS ONE*, 2025

 ---